apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

 ##Create a Target using Mynewt

 Create a newt target for your test project for the BSP.
-To learn how to create a target, see this [Tutorial](../../get_started/project1).
+To learn how to create a target, see this **howto** [Tutorial](../../get_started/project1).
 Once you are familiar with creating targets, move on below to create a target to use to test your BSP.